 At present the population is covered by a basic health insurance plan provided by statute.
 According to the World Health Organization, Germany’s health care system was 77% government-funded and 23% privately funded.
-Germany ranked 20th in the world in life expectancy with 77 years for men and 82 years for women, and it had a very low infant mortality rate.
+Life expectancy at birth was 80.7 years in 2015 and slightly above the EU average of 80.6.
+Germany has a very low infant mortality rate.
+However, Obesity is a growing challenge in Germany.
+More adults in Germany are now obese than the EU average (16% vs 15% according to self-reported data), and the prevalence of obesity has increased by nearly one third since 2003.

 The issue of health inequalities has been high on the political agenda in Germany for over a decade.
 Whilst there is no specific action plan in place, the issue has been mainstreamed into various policy responses since 2000 and increasingly inter-sectoral collaboration has become important.
 Health care legislation and the health insurance system are a national competency, whilst health promotion and public health actions aimed at tackling health inequalities take place on the regional level.
 Action has been taken on the national level and there is currently legislation being discussed in the Parliament based on the new structural developments in Germany in the field of prevention and health promotion.